cerner/terra-dev-site/docs/ComponentConfig.md

 - `pages` - an array of of site page configuration objects.
 - `tests` - an array of test page configuration objects.

-Terra Site will create sub-navigation for any component configuration using the `pages` or `tests` keys and will add a default Placeholder to render at that route.
-To replace the defaulted Terra Site Placeholder, supplying a `component` key in conjunction with `pages` and/or `tests`.
+Terra-dev-site will create sub-navigation for any component configuration using the `pages` or `tests` keys and will add a default Placeholder to render at that route.
+To replace the defaulted terra-dev-site Placeholder, supplying a `component` key in conjunction with `pages` and/or `tests`.

 #### Component API Example
 ```